aleventhal/aria-annotations/README.md

 ARIA Annotations provide markup for accessible, in-page annotations, using experimental ARIA markup.
 This proposal is for markup targeted to become an integrated part of ARIA 1.3.
 It supersedes the current separate ARIA Annotations draft specification.

 Annotations provide additional content related to a piece of content within a document.
-The most basic example is a description, which is possible today using aria-details.
-However, this explainer describes new markup that can be used to provide the annotation text, or to provide the type of annotation.
+The most basic example is a description, which is already specified today using aria-details.
+However, this explainer describes new markup that can be used to provide the annotation text (aria-description), or to provide more semantic information about the annotation.
+There is a parallel effort to work with assistive technology vendors to work on their implementations for both the existing and new markup.

-The markup described has already been reviewed by a number of accessibility developers and stakeholders in key organizations, although no public signals have been provided.

 Please add feedback on this proposal to the [ARIA Annotations GitHub issue #1109](https://github.com/w3c/aria/issues/1109).